 The Quality Manager enables you to produce in good conscience and with a clear understanding of the outcome.

-Quality management describes a customisable method set consisting of rules, processes, metrics and strategies.
+Quality management describes a customizable method set consisting of rules, processes, metrics and strategies.
 A set of specifications is used within the framework of a single project or as governance that applies to multiple projects.

 The quality is a highly strategic approach, because it determines the robustness, testing effort, possible correction loops, course of production, operating and maintenance costs as well as positioning of the software and the product -- so that it is market relevant.